morphismtech/squeal/squeal-presentation-2018-09-12.md

 tearDown = dropTable #mp >>> dropTable #groupp
 ```

-- Note that GHC will also detect the _proper_ order of what you typed in
+> _note_ GHC will also detect the _proper_ order of what you typed in
-  downgrade and upgrade should there be any conflict (with foreign keys).
+> downgrade and upgrade should there be any conflict (with foreign keys).

 ```haskell
 initDB :: Migration IO '[] Schema